-When it comes to analyzing the reasons why your website is not getting customers.
-A lot of things might be at play but I’ve taken the time to explain most of them below.
+When it comes to analyzing why your website is not getting customers, many things might be at play, and I’ve taken the time to explain the important ones below.
 You should pay attention to No. 12!

 Often at times when companies decide to start their online branding journey, what most brands want is a website that showcases their services or products.